-We build pipelines for high school and college students who are the first in their families to attend college, or who come from low-income households, and we set them up for success navigating a scientific career.
+We build pipelines for high school students who are the first in their families to attend college, or who come from low-income households, and we set them up for success navigating a scientific career.

 FLi Sci was founded by Gabriel Reyes in June 2020, during the most disruptive months of the COVID-19 pandemic.
 The need was not new — but its visibility suddenly was.
 As a graduate student at Teachers College and an intern with The Opportunity Network, Gabriel designed a virtual summer research program for students whose in-person pathways into science had just disappeared.